cosmeaf/codeigniter_login/README.md

-# Project Logi Page in Codeigniter
+# Project Login Page in Codeigniter

 One Paragraph of project description goes here